-As all we know, Tokyo is the first choice for many travelers to Japan.
+As all we know, Tokyo is the first choice for many travelers to visit.
 This attractive city offers us millions of things to see and do, and it’s probably impossible to get bored of it.

--“I’ve already been to all major tourist sites in Tokyo”
+“I’ve already been to all major tourist sites in Tokyo”

--“Tokyo is not for me, cos it’s too crowded everywhere”
+“Tokyo is not for me, cos it’s too crowded everywhere”

--or “Where do Tokyoites hang out?”
+“Where do Tokyoites hang out?”

+Here is the information perfect for those kinds of people.
 While most of people visit particular touristic areas in Tokyo, such as Shibuya, Harajuku, Shinjuku, Akihabara and Ginza, there are many more “lesser known” areas in the city, which are not very often introduced on guide books, but very much worth exploring.